HaxeFlixel/flixel-docs/documentation/02_handbook/19-actions-html.md

 the sets.

 NOTE:
-If you are using a Steam Controller, you MUST use `FlxActionManager` in order to properly process the Steam Controller API via `FlxAction`s.
+If you are using the Steam Input API and/or a Steam Controller, you MUST use `FlxActionManager` in order to properly process Steam's API via `FlxAction`s.
 The only other alternative is to call the steamwrap functions directly.

 ### JSON parsing